 We’re about to announce this year’s winner of the Children’s Novel Award.
 How does it feel to know another writer is about to take your ‘crown’?

 It feels wonderful.
 Timely.
 I’ll be rooting for whomever Julia Churchill picks, and hope they get as lucky as me.
 I can’t thank you and the judges enough.
 And anyway, I’ll always be the Bath Children’s Novel Award inaugural winner!

 The winner of 2nd The Bath Children’s Novel Award will be announced at noon on Thursday, 26th January 2017.

 Interview by Caroline Ambrose

 Lucy Van Smit lives in London with her husband and teenage son.
 As a TV producer, she has made documentaries about writers including Ian McEwan and Martin Amis, but always had the feeling she was a writer too.
-Lucy began Hurts So Good during her MA in Creative Writing at Bath Spa University and used our 2015 closing date as her motivation to finish.
-Hurts So Good will be published by Chicken House in 2018
+Lucy began THE HURTING during her MA in Creative Writing at Bath Spa University and used our 2015 closing date as her motivation to finish.
+THE HURTING will be published by Chicken House in 2018